1. PIXCI® Frame Grabbers: Using the XCLIB Python Wrapper

 uchar *membuf,size_t cnt,const char *colorspace);

-Use a common Python:
+Use the common Python:

 bytearray(...)